Commit Graph

 Johannes Schindelin

-6a538fc7ff Describe Git for Windows' architecture [no ci]
+203591cbeb Describe Git for Windows' architecture

 The Git for Windows project has grown quite complex over the years,